-- Leave stuff behind if required to
+- Leave stull benind if required in the second second

 - If possible, bring their phone

+Follow instructions

 - Follow instructions

-Adults and staff are trained to:
+- Adults and staff are trained to:

-- Bring roll sheet and Go Bag (unless instructed not to bring anything with them, dependent on reason for evacuation.) - Lead students to Evacuation location - Account for students and adults - Report injuries or problems using Red Card/Green Card method.
+- Bring roll sheet and Go Bag (unless instructed not to bring anything with them, dependent on reason for evacuation.)

-SHELTER
+- Lead students to Evacuation location

+- Account for students and adults

+- Report injuries or problems using Red Card/Green Card method.

-"State Hazard and Safety Strategy"
+SHELTER "State Hazard and Safety Strategy"